ivan-jovanovic/tripsorter/README.md

 # tripsorter

-Web app that finds the cheapst or fastest way to travel from a city to another
+A simple web app that finds the cheapest or fastest way to travel from a city to another, based on a provided json file containing  the required info